Today I’m gonna answer a question I get a lot, and that question is, does my criminal record automatically clear after seven years?

 So while the charge doesn’t get automatically removed ever, there is a way to remove it yourself.

-If you have any questions, feel free to reach out to us, we’ll take a look, and try to
+If you have any questions, feel free to reach out to Austin expungement lawyer Eric Ramos and his team.
+We’ll take a look at your case, and tell you what your options are.